 - Investment Value

 These six key factors help explain why the Patek Philippe Nautilus Ref 5711/1A is so valuable.
 Whether you agree or not is a matter of personal opinion and taste.
 One thing is for sure though, the current demand for these watches is not showing any signs of abating.
 Is that likely to change soon?
-The short answer is no. And here’s why.
+The short answer is we’re not sure.
+And here’s why.

 Technical Specifications: Patek Philippe Nautilus Ref 5711/1A

 - Case: Steel– 40 mm x 8.3mm – screw-down crown – sapphire-crystal caseback – waterproof to 120 metres.

 - Dial: Available in black blue or silvery white – centre hour, minute and seconds hands – gold applied hour markers with luminescent coating.